-If your teenager refuses, either your relationship needs some work or their addiction is worse than you thought.
+If your teenager refuses, either your relationship needs some work, or their addiction is worse than you thought.
 When they hopefully agree, talk about exactly what will be turned off.
 When, and for how long.
 And warn your friends and family.

 Secondly, at the agreed time switch everything off.

 Be prepared for both you and your teenager to feel quite miserable at first, and struggle with feeling bored.
 Spend time with each other, talking and reconnecting.
 Prepare and eat meals together.
-Go out for a walk in nature, or read a book.
+Go out for a walk in nature or read a book.
 Play games or do things you just enjoy.

 It really isn’t easy, and you may feel tempted just to check your mobile.
-Support each other, and praise your teenager’s self-control – even if they’re a bit vocal about how hard they’re finding it.
+Support each other and praise your teenager’s self-control – even if they’re a bit vocal about how hard they’re finding it.

-Finally, afterwards decide if turning the electronics off in your home is something you’d like to do regularly.
+Finally, afterwards, decide if turning the electronics off in your home is something you’d like to do regularly.
 A lot of people are surprised at the benefits –and the freedom they feel –when they do a digital detox.
-Could your family agree regular periods of time where you all switch off?
+Could your family agree to regular periods of time where you all switch off?